epsilion-war-mmorpg/epsilion_wars_mmorpg_automation/README.md

 `equip_travel_number`: Binding number of your travel gear.
 By default `2`.

 `repair_locations_path`: The names of the places that make up the route to the blacksmith for repair.
-One word of the title, separated by commas, is sufficient (e.g. `грейт,цирта').
+One word of the title, separated by commas, is sufficient (e.g. `грейт,цирта`).
 Not set by default.